Everything you need to know about augmented reality for mobile marketing

 Making use of augmented reality in your mobile marketing strategy is a smart way to give your users a unique and highly engaging customer experience.
 Take IKEA Place for example, which saves users the time and energy of calculating whether their desired product will fit within their house and giving the user a better understanding of how it will look in their home.
 Mobile marketers should consider the ways AR can simplify the UX.
 By giving users an optimized way of planning their purchases, IKEA Place gives them more confidence in their purchases and builds brand loyalty.
 This can also result in fewer product returns.

 By including augmented reality in your mobile marketing strategy you can boost user engagement.
 The interactive nature of augmented reality marketing keeps users coming back for more.
 You can also improve engagement by using AR marketing to allow users to try before they buy.
-For example, personal care company L’Oreal created an app, Style My Hair, that shows users how their hair will look after using the brand’s products.
+For example, much like IKEA, Wayfair allows customers to visualize products in their spaces and even stand in front of them to enhance the realism.

 Boost retention rates